wforbes/Omnia/README.md

 # Omnia

-This is a Role Playing Game made so that I can practice Java, experiment with ideas, and have fun.
+This is an RPG made so that I can practice Java, experiment with ideas, and have fun.

 (Last updated: 11/1/2019)
 ___